ilas2025/ilas2025.github.io/content/taiwan/travel.md

 ### Airport

-With fewer flight options, Kaohsiung International Airport (KHH) is the closest airport to the conference venue.
+[Kaohsiung International Airport (KHH)](https://www.kia.gov.tw/english/) is the closest airport to the conference venue.
+However, it has fewer international flights, often requiring a transfer at another major international airport hub in East Asia, such as HKG (Hong Kong), PVG (Shanghai), or NRT (Tokyo Narita).

-Taiwan Taoyuan International Airport (TPE) is the primary airport of Taiwan and is an important hub in Asia.
-Most people arrive to Taiwan through this airport.
+[Taiwan Taoyuan International Airport (TPE)](https://www.taoyuan-airport.com/?lang=en) is Taiwan’s primary airport and a major hub in Asia.
+Most travelers enter Taiwan through this airport.

 See the details below for their differences.